CUBRID/cubrid-manual/en/admin/admin_utils.rst

 -------

 The **cubrid spacedb** utility is used to check how much space of database volumes is being used.
-It shows a brief description of all permanent data volumes in the database.
-Information returned by the **cubrid spacedb** utility includes the ID, name, purpose and total/free space of each volume.
-You can also check the total number of volumes and used/unused database pages.
+The tool can show brief aggregated information on database space usage, or detailed descriptions of all volumes and files in use, based on its options.
+Information returned by the **cubrid spacedb** utility includes the volume ID's, names, purpose and total/free space of each volume.

 ::